Supporting those displaced by Russia's invasion of Ukraine

 Shortly after the invasion of Ukraine in 2022, Nechai Family Charity assisted a family in seeking refugee status in Poland.
 Many European countries have expended considerable resources in helping refugees, none more so than Poland.
 But finding a lack of jobs (due to the throng of refugees) this family had moved on to Sweden where they were given an apartment in a small town in the rural west, and also provided assistance with food and medical coverage.
 Unfortunately, work opportunities were limited so the husband has been living and working in Stockholm, some 6 hours away by train, returning monthly to his family.
 Nechai Family Charity followed up with them and were able to enjoy a day with the mother and daughter, exploring the town.
 The daughter is bright and energetic.
 She’s also fearless (like most Ukrainians) as demonstrated by her skateboarding and gymnastics.

 There are other refugees in this town, and the mother knew them all (introducing us to many of them).
 It was good to see them safe.
 After this, we visited Stockholm to meet with the husband.
 He has a good job: full-time and permanent, as opposed to day labor.
 He is on track for Swedish permanent residency and eventual citizenship.
 Sweden has a much higher cost of living than Poland, and the husband confided that the support they have been receiving will be coming to an end (or at least greatly reduced).
 Consequently, their plan is for the wife and daughter to join him in Stockholm, and once the daughter starts school, for the mom to find employment.
 We think this plan will work out for them.
-Again, it’s good to see a success story!
+It’s good to see a success story!